 As Omnilert systems store critical contact information, good security practices are strongly encouraged.

-The Password policy feature allows the enforcement of secure admin passwords.
+The Password policy feature allows the enforcement of secure admin and subscriber passwords.

 Options are provided to enforce strong passwords as well as frequent password changes.
 Both are helpful in ensuring that your admin accounts are protected.